hlab1/academic-kickstart/content/authors/ml6535/_index.md

 ---
 # Display name
-title: Miaomiao Li
+title_alumni: Miaomiao Li
-weight: 10
+weight: 197

 # Username (this should match the folder name)
 authors: